 42. Santorini, Greece

 Santorini is a Greek Island in the Southern Aegean Sea.
 Known as the ‘supermodel’ of the Greek Islands, it is instantly recognisable by its whitewashed buildings with blue roofs, multicoloured cliffs, beautiful sunsets and dazzlingly sapphire coloured waters.

 There’s so much to do in Santorini – you might have to battle the crowds, but it’s totally worth it.

 Bora Bora is a small island in the South Pacific, Northwest of Tahiti in French Polynesia.
 Being Tahiti’s most famous island, it is popular with the luxury crowd thanks to its fabulous hotels.
 Bora Bora is surrounded by a turquoise lagoon protected by a coral reef, which is fabulous for swimming, snorkelling and diving.

-Bali is an island and province of Indonesia, popular among backpackers travelling Southeast Asia but also with a luxury side, full of beautiful beaches, scenery and wildlife.
-Known for its surfing, diving and great resorts, the ‘essence of Bali’, and its traditions have stolen the hearts of many visitors.
+Bali is an island and province of Indonesia, popular among backpackers travelling Southeast Asia but also with a luxury side, full of beautiful beaches, incredible food, culture scenery and wildlife.
+Known for its surfing, yoga, diving and great resorts, the ‘essence of Bali’, and its traditions have stolen the hearts of many visitors.